gakkgakk/yahoo-finance-warehouse/readme.md

 * `latest_stock_price_in_year`
 * `market_capitalization`

-See more information about these in the documentation.
+See more information about these in the documentation generated in the next step.

 #### Browse the documentation